GLFC-WET/hydroweight/README.md

 *WhiteboxTools* must be installed for ***hydroweight*** to run.
-See [whiteboxR](https://github.com/giswqs/whiteboxR) or below for installation. *R*’s `whitebox` runs `whitebox_tools.exe` which is installed to `your-R-libary-path/whitebox/WBT`.
+See [whiteboxR](https://github.com/giswqs/whiteboxR) or below for installation. *R*’s `whitebox` runs `whitebox_tools` which is installed to `your-R-libary-path/whitebox/WBT`.
 This may cause problems depending on your specific computer setup.
 One possible solution is to ensure there are no spaces in the R library path (check using `.libPaths()`).

 ``` r
 ## Follow instructions for whitebox installation accordingly